 Graduate Training in Nutrition (T32DK007647)

-The overall goal of the predoctoral training program in Nutritional and Metabolic Biology is to train individuals to become leading investigators in the field of nutritional sciences who will contribut substantially to modern biomedical research.
-The program consists of a highly structured didactic component and a mentored research component.
+The overall goal of the predoctoral training program in Nutritional and Metabolic Biology is to train individuals to become leading investigators in the field of nutritional sciences who will contribute substantially to modern biomedical research.
+The program is housed in the Institute of Human Nutrition at Columbia University Irving Medical Center.
 This training program is broadly focused on the nutritional and metabolic sciences.
-The required didactic training consists of graduate level basic science and nutrition courses and all PhD students participate in the Doctoral Seminar and Reviews in Nutrition course throughout their residence in the training program.
-All the training faculty have laboratory-based basic science research programs focused on nutrients or nutrition- related diseases such as diabetes, obesity, or cardiovascular disease.
+The required didactic training consists of graduate level basic science and nutrition courses, and all PhD students participate in the Doctoral Seminar and Reviews in Nutrition course throughout their residence in the training program.
+All the training faculty have laboratory-based basic science research programs focused on nutrients or nutrition-related diseases such as diabetes, obesity, or cardiometabolic disease.
 Although training focused on basic nutritional research, the program also provides a broad education in clinical and public health nutrition.
+The program consists of a highly structured didactic component and a mentored research component.
+Support from this grant was the key ingredient that allowed this training program in nutrition to grow from 6 PhD students and 11 faculty in 1989 to its present steady-state size of ~30 PhD students and 38 faculty.
 The initial stages of the program provide comprehensive, structured training in modern biomedical research with a focus on nutrition and nutrition-related questions.
 Next, trainees are provided with rigorous mentored research training.
 This research training takes place in the research groups of one of the productive and well- funded independent scientists who comprise the training faculty.
 The data and narrative provided within this application demonstrate that we are very successfully training individuals committed to careers in research, teaching, and related professions with the fundamental knowledge, skills, and experience that are needed for developing successful, independent nutritional sciences research careers in the 21st Century.

 Hormones: Biochemsitry and Molecular Biology (T32DK007328)